Last Updated on July 2, 2026 by Daniel Globe

 | Snorkeling gear | Clear water exploration | Expect limited fish sightings |

-| Weather check | Better swimming | Watch wind and surf |
+| Weather check | Better swimming | Watch wind, surf, and rip current risk |

 Frequently Asked Questions

-What Is the Prettiest Beach in Exuma?
+What is the prettiest beach in Exuma?

-What Movie Was Filmed in Exuma?
+What movie was filmed in Exuma?

-Do I Need Water Shoes in Exuma?
+Do I need water shoes in Exuma?

-What Famous People Live in Exuma?
+What famous people live in Exuma?

 Conclusion